The Top 20 Milestones in Google’s 20 Year History

 Step forward the Panda update, named after a lead engineer and one of a series of quality updates that would eventually roll into the core algorithm and run real-time.
 Each update tweaked the threshold for quality, de-valuing pages that had little content, no authority, or used scraping or auto-generated methods for populating information.

-Although cagey about the exact nature of the update and its subsequent iterations, Google did release a set of questions that it encouraged webmasters to ask
+Although cagey about the exact nature of the update and its subsequent iterations, Google did release a set of questions that it encouraged webmasters to ask themselves, and the general assumption was that Panda managed to recognise and assess these factors programmatically on a site.

 It’s interesting that most of these initial questions are still included – almost unchanged – in the latest Search Quality Evaluator Guidelines released by Google.